-Moderate danger of gliding avalanches and wet snow slides will prevail.

-A moderate (level 2) danger of gliding avalanches exists.
-On steep grassy slopes individual small and medium-sized avalanches are possible.
-This applies in all aspects below approximately 2200 m.
-As a consequence of the moist air more mostly small wet loose snow avalanches are possible below approximately 1800 m.
+Wet and gliding avalanches are the main danger.

+As a consequence of the moist air more small to medium-sized wet loose snow avalanches are possible below approximately 2200 m.
+This also applies on sunny slopes at high altitude, in the event of solar radiation especially in the regions exposed to precipitation and.
 Caution is to be exercised in particular on extremely steep slopes.

-As a consequence of fresh snow and a light to moderate wind, small wind slabs formed on Thursday adjacent to ridgelines and in pass areas.
-The avalanche prone locations are rare but are barely recognisable because of the poor visibility.
+As a consequence of fresh snow and a light to moderate wind, small wind slabs will form adjacent to ridgelines and in pass areas.
+Individual avalanche prone locations are to be found in particular on very steep shady slopes above approximately 2800 m.
+The wind slabs are shallow but can in some cases be released easily.
 Restraint should be exercised because avalanches can sweep people along and give rise to falls.

+In addition a latent danger of gliding avalanches exists.
+This applies in all aspects below approximately 2200 m.

 Danger patterns

+dp 3: rain

 dp 2: gliding snow

-dp 10: springtime scenario

-Over a wide area over a wide area 5 to 15 cm of snow. has fallen in the last few days.
-Up to 2000 m and above rain has fallen.
-The fresh snow has bonded quite well with the old snowpack.
-The wind has transported only a little snow.
+Over a wide area 5 to 10 cm of snow, and even more in some localities, will fall until the early morning, especially south of the Inn.
+Rain below approximately 1800 m.
+The fresh snow is bonding quite well with the old snowpack.
+The wind will transport only a little snow.
 The snowpack will be wet all the way through at intermediate altitudes.
-Outgoing longwave radiation during the night was barely evident.
 At low altitude hardly any snow is lying.